frankhale/CouplesJournal/README.md

 ## Status

 All features I marked in MVP are done.
-I'm working on some nice to haves and then finish the remaining server admin work.

-.NET 5 runs well on the Pi 3B+ but it's a little slower than I'd want.
-I may end up moving this app to a Pi 4.
-That being said I'm okay with the performance of the Pi 3B+ right now.
+I'm using the app in production.

 The user authentication uses the individual user accounts option that you can click on during project creation.
 I've tweaked it a little to change how users